ethonfire/EthOnFire/README.md

 2. The selfdestruct function burns all of the ETH held in the contract without benefit to the OnFire team.
 Burned coins are sent to the wallet address: 0x0000000000000000000000000000000000000000.

-3. What if someone buy 80% of the tickets?
+3. What if someone buys 80% of the tickets?
 The max gift is 30% of the ticket sales.
 If a player accounts for 80% of the ticket sales that player has spent more on tickets than the maximum possible gift.
 The maximum gift is set to give the field a better chance at winning the gift than one player willing to buy over half of the tickets.

 ##### Credits